On a pinning model in correlated Gaussian random environments: Introduction

+When the disorder is i.i.d., the \emph{Harris criterion} \cite{Harris74} indicates that disorder is \emph{irrelevant} if $\al<\frac{1}{2}$ and is \emph{relevant} if $\al>\frac{1}{2}$ (with $\alpha=\frac12$ being the marginal case).
+Here, ``disorder is relevant'' means that for any $\beta>0$, the behavior of $\tau$ under $\bP_{N,\beta}^{\omega,h}$ differs drastically from that under $\bP_\tau$.
+To be specific, some crucial quantities, such as the \emph{correlation length} and the \emph{critical point shift} will be changed by introducing disorder in the Gibbs transform \eqref{def:Gibbs}.
+When disorder is irrelevant, the behavior of $\tau$ under $\bP_{N,\beta}^{\omega,h}$ is comparable to that under $\bP_\tau$, at least for small enough $\beta>0$.
+Readers may refer to \cite{CSZ16,CSZ16+,BL18,CTT17} for more detailed discussion about disorder relevance and irrelevance.

-When the disorder is i.i.d., the \emph{Harris criterion} \cite{Harris74} indicates that disorder is irrelevant if $\al<\frac{1}{2}$ and is relevant if $\al>\frac{1}{2}$ (with $\alpha=\frac12$ being the marginal case).
-When the disorder is correlated and the correlation is of the form $n^{-p}$ ($p > 0$ and $n$ is the distance between two points), Weinrib and Halperin~\cite{WH83} predicted that the disorder should be relevant if $\al>\min(p, 1)/2$ and irrelevant if $\al<\min(p, 1)/2$.
-Berger \cite{Ber13} confirmed the Weinrib-Halperin prediction for the case $p>1$ (note that in this case the Harris criterion still applies), and showed that the case $p<1$ is different in the sense that classical methods (see, e.g., \cite{Gia11}) in the study of disorder relevance/irrelevance by comparing critical points/exponents no longer apply: when $p<1$, the disordered system does not possess a localization/delocalization phase transition, since the annealed free energy is always infinite and the quenched free energy is always strictly positive for all $h$ as long as $\beta>0$, and thus the system is always localized (see Theorem 2.5 and Section 2.3 in \cite{Ber13}).
-This phenomenon is due to the fact, as pointed out by Berger \cite{Ber14}, that when $p<1$, there are large and frequent regions in the environments with arbitrarily high attractions (called the ``infinite disorder'' in \cite{Ber14}).
-These results hint at scalings of $\beta$ and $h$ when studying disorder relevance/irrelevance for the case $p<1$.
+When the disorder is correlated and the correlation is of the form $n^{-p}$ ($p > 0$ and $n$ is the distance between two points), \cite{WH83} predicted that the disorder should be relevant if $\al>\min(p, 1)/2$ and irrelevant if $\al<\min(p, 1)/2$. \cite{Ber13} confirmed the Weinrib--Halperin prediction for the case $p>1$ (note that in this case the Harris criterion still applies), and showed that the case $p<1$ is different in the sense that classical methods (see, e.g., \cite{Gia11}) in the study of disorder relevance/irrelevance by comparing critical points/exponents no longer apply: when $p<1$, the disordered system does not possess a localization/delocalization phase transition, since the annealed free energy is always infinite and the quenched free energy is always strictly positive for all $h$ as long as $\beta>0$, and thus the system is always localized (see Theorem 2.5 and Section 2.3 in \cite{Ber13}).
+This phenomenon is due to the fact, as pointed out by \cite{Ber14}, that when $p<1$, there are large and frequent regions in the environments with arbitrarily high attractions (called the ``infinite disorder'' in \cite{Ber14}).
+These results indicate that different methods are needed to study disorder relevance/irrelevance for the case $p<1$.